sharathreddy4/Socket.io/Chat Application.md

 ![alt text](https://github.com/pkdevaraj/Presentations/blob/gh-pages/images/image1.png)

-And if we type http://localhost:8097, we should it as below:
+And if we type http://localhost:8097 in the browser, we should see it as below:

 ![alt text](https://github.com/pkdevaraj/Presentations/blob/gh-pages/images/image2.png)